dart-archive/www.dartlang.org/src/site/articles/snapshots/index.markdown

 title: "Snapshots in Dart"
 rel:
   author: siva-annamalai
-description: "Learn how snapshots can help your apps start up much, much faster."
+description: "Learn how snapshots can help your apps start up faster."
 has-permalinks: true
 article:
   written_on: 2013-02-13